 Safety First - Please wear all Personal Protective Equipment; Eye protection, Gloves, and Footwear

 The initial GreenPatch spray includes fertilizer so there is no need to fertilize within the first 4 weeks of your lawns development.
 After this initial 4-week period, you should fertilize your lawn with a slow release fertilizer.
 Follow the fertilizer manufacturer’s guidelines for proper application.
+If you have no time, or don't feel comfortable then let GreenPatch do it for you!
 The average cool grass cultivars in our growing zone require only 3-4 lbs of N a year.
 Give us a call for more information.

 The GreenPatch spray mixture is weed free.
 However, topsoil is not.
 All soil contains weed seeds, which will take advantage of the new fertile conditions.
 Weeds germinate quicker than grass seed, but do not be concerned they will be choked out as the grass fills in.
 The few that might remain can be controlled and eliminated as part of your normal lawn maintenance.
 Ideally during your soil preparation the use of glyphosates or round up is the best method of pre-control.
 Do not use any strong weed control in the first 5-8 weeks.